dickerect/tonyas-cli/README.md

     </bean>

+The "path.to.config" in the above stanza is _not_ a reference to a spring property.
+Rather, its a reference to a system property.
+It will be up to you to populate it via System.setProperty("path.to.config", propertyPath).
-Before you start the spring context, it'll be up to you to call System.setProperty("path.to.config") with the path to the property file (presumably gleaned from parsing a cli arg).
+The "propertyPath" is the path to your properties file (presumably gleaned from parsing a cli arg).

 Basically this describes what spring boot is doing via various conventions & defaults.